Franchises of All Time

 Film Notables (Awards, Facts, etc.)

 The third film in the series, and a second sequel, with most of the characters returning from the original film, with some additional ones.

 With a production budget of $210 million, and box-office gross receipts of $234.3 million (domestic) and $459 million (worldwide).
-It was the highest grossing film of the original trilogy, and of all five films in the franchise (to date).
+It was the highest grossing film of the original trilogy, and of all seven films in the franchise (to 2014).